Borrowing for Your Education

 The Office of Student Financial Aid Services understands that paying for education can be challenging and confusing.
 We offer these tips to help families who need to borrow to cover the cost of education, and to find the best possible options.

-Here are some reasons you should consider Federal Loans before applying for an Alternative Loan:
+Here are some reasons you should consider Federal Direct loan before applying for an Alternative Loan:

-- Federal student loans have fixed interest rates for the life of the loan.
+- Federal Direct student loans have options for fixed interest rates for the life of the loan.
 Rates don’t change based on volatile market conditions as they do for most alternative loans.
 You may think you have a good deal on your alternative loan now, but what would happen if the Prime or LIBOR rate on which the alternative loan is based increases significantly?
-Note that some alternative loans do offer fixed rate loans (though typically at higher rates).
+Note that some alternative loans do offer fixed rate loans .

-- Federal Direct Stafford and Perkins loans are not based on your credit.
+- Federal Direct loans are not based on your credit.
 You don’t have to be credit worthy or have any established credit to qualify for federal student loans.

-- Federal Direct Subsidized Stafford and Perkins loans are both deferred while you are in school.
-No payments are due for six months after you leave school in the case of Stafford loans, and nine months after you leave school in the case of Perkins loans.
-Also, if you qualify for Federal Direct Subsidized Stafford Loans or Perkins Loans, the government will pay the interest that accrues while you are in school and during subsequent periods of deferment.
+- Federal Direct Subsidized loans are deferred while you are in school.
+No payments are due for six months after you separate, graduate or go below half time.
+Also, if you qualify for Direct Subsidized Loans, the government will pay the interest that accrues while you are in school and during subsequent periods of deferment.
 This is not the case with alternative loans.

 - After you graduate, federal loans have more flexible repayment options than alternative loans.
 Most alternative loans don’t offer more than one year of forbearance (temporary suspension of payments at the discretion of the lender).
 Federal loans offer a variety of deferment options ( temporary suspension of payments if you meet certain requirements, such as unemployment or economic hardship), and up to five years forbearance if you are having trouble making payments.

-- In certain circumstances, your Federal Direct Stafford or Perkins Loan may be discharged (cancelled).
+- In certain circumstances, your Direct Loan Loan may be discharged (cancelled).
 This is not the case with most alternative loans, though some do offer cancellation in the event of the borrower’s death.

 - By filing the FAFSA (http://fafsa.ed.gov/), you may qualify for other aid in addition to federal loans.
 You won’t know unless you file!